-When do I Start Spoon Feeding My Baby?
+When To Start Weaning My Baby?

 What can I feed my Baby?

-After you start your baby on solid food and spoon feeding, you may be wondering what you can and can't give to your baby.
+After you start your spoon feeding your baby on solid food you may be wondering what you can and can't give to your baby.
 Your baby's digestive system is still very immature so you should be very careful what foods you feed your baby at this stage.
 Some foods may cause your baby's tummy to be upset and maybe even make them sick.
 When possible use organic food, as it is more natural and free from additives.Usually a good idea is to start with a teaspoon or two of baby rice mixed with boiled water or formula milk.
 Remember for the first year all baby equipment should be sterilised and any water used in feeds should be boiled and cooled.
 Slowly you can introduce flavours of both puréed fruit and vegetables.
 Just let baby suck it of the spoon at the beginning until she decides to eat it of the spoon.
 Very quickly baby will be excited to taste her next spoon feed!

 A Guide To What Is The Best Food Baby Can Eat When You Start Spoon Feeding

 Age approx 6 months

 If you are not sure check with your health Visitor

 Fruit and Veg Pureed

 This book is great for parents starting to wean or spoon feed their baby.
 It has some great recipes is reasonably priced and very easy to read.

 Baby just loved all the combinations of flavours and becomes excited when she sees the spoon coming!
 This book also explains the two ways that parents wean their babies and explains the advantages and disadvantages of both ways.